Ian MacKay: NLL

 MacKay was selected fourth overall in the 2018 NLL Entry Draft by the Buffalo Bandits.
 In his rookie season with the Bandits, MacKay scored 11 goals and 21 assists for 32 points in 18 games.
 He was named a finalist for the NLL's Rookie of the Year Award, and was named to the NLL All-Rookie Team.
 On October 3, 2023, MacKay signed a three-year contract extension with the Bandits.

 MacKay remained a transition player through the 2024 season, but switched to being a bigger part of the Bandits' offense going into the 2025 season.
 MacKay recorded a career-high 37 goals for Buffalo in the 2025 regular season after making the transition.

 MacKay was named NLL Finals MVP after the Bandits won their third-straight NLL championship in 2025.
 He recorded seven goals and five assists in the three-game championship series over the Saskatchewan Rush.
 He also led the team in scoring during the playoffs, with 16 goals in six playoff games.

+On July 8, 2026, MacKay signed a three-year contract to remain with the Bandits.